nikamanthab/Semi-supervised-Fine-grained-Approach-For-Arabic-Dialect-Detection/README.md

 ### Performance
-The model was trained with 75% of the data from each subclass benign and malware.
+The model was trained on 21,000 labelled and 10M unlabelled data set.
-Then tested on remaining 25% data from each class.

-The performance on the 25% development set:
+The test performance:
 | Task    | macro F1 score | accuracy |
 | ------  | -------- | ------ |
 | Task1 (21 classes)  | 0.2004     | 0.3366 |